sdsucomptox/danrerlib/sphinx/userguide/installation.md

 On all of Windows, macOS, and Linux:

 - Install Anaconda (it installs all packages you need and all other tools mentioned below).
-- Utilize the Anaconda App to manage environments and package downloads
+- Utilize the Anaconda App to manage environments and package downloads.

 ### Advanced users (recommended method)